mittalf/Pewlett-Hackard-Analysis-Challenge/README.md

 ### Purpose:

-Since the initial analysis determined that a lot of employees will be eligible for retirement, the company wants to do additional analysis to determine
+Since the initial analysis determined that a lot of employees will be eligible for retirement, the company wants to do additional analysis to determine:
 - The Number of Retiring Employees by Title
 - The Employees Eligible for the Mentorship Program to train the new hires

 ## Source:

 - ProsgreSQL
 - PGAdmin

 ## Analysis/Results:

 Currently the employee information is available in CSV files, mainly Excel and VBA is used to work with the data.
 Now company is upgrading to SQL.
-Project involves building employee database with SQL queries [Employee_Database_Chalenge.sql](Queries/Employee_Database_Chalenge.sql) by applying data modeling, engineering, and analysis skills.
-Entity Relationship Diagram (ERD) [EmployeeDB.png](employeeDB.png) was created to help with the analysis.
+Project involves building employee database with SQL queries [Employee_Database_Challenge.sql](Queries/Employee_Database_Challenge.sql) by applying data modeling, engineering, and analysis skills.
+Entity Relationship Diagram (ERD) [EmployeeDB.png](EmployeeDB.png) was created to help with the analysis.

 The Number of Retiring Employees by Title:

-1. Using the ERD, created a Retirement Titles table that holds all the titles of current employees who were born between January 1, 1952 and December 31, 1955.
-[Retirement_titles.csv](Data/Retirement_titles.csv)
+1. Using the ERD, created a Retirement Titles table that holds all the titles of current employees who were born between January 1, 1952 and December 31, 1955. [retirement_titles.csv](Data/retirement_titles.csv)
-2. Using the DISTINCT ON statement created a table that contains the most recent title of each employee.
-[Unique_titles.csv](Data/Unique_titles.csv)
+2. Using the DISTINCT ON statement created a table that contains the most recent title of each employee. [unique_titles.csv](Data/unique_titles.csv)
-3. Created a final table that has the number of retirement-age employees by most recent job title using the count function.[Retiring_titles.csv](Data/Retiring_titles.csv)
+3. Created a final table that has the number of retirement-age employees by most recent job title using the count function.[retiring_titles.csv](Data/retiring_titles.csv)

 The Employees Eligible for the Mentorship Program:

-4. Using the ERD, created a mentorship-eligibility table that holds the employees who are eligible to participate in a mentorship program. [mentorship_eligibilty.csv](Data/mentorship_eligibilty.csv)
+4. Using the ERD, created a mentorship-eligibility table that holds the employees who are eligible to participate in a mentorship program. [mentorship_eligibility.csv](Data/mentorship_eligibility.csv)

 ## Summary: